LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 18.2 Description
-Add a new node to and existing loadbalancer.
-When a node is added, it is assigned a unique identifier that can be used for mutating operations such as changing the condition or the weight of a node, or removing the node from the load balancer.
+Add a new node to any existing loadbalancer.
+When a node is added, it is assigned a unique identifier that can be used for mutating operations such as changing the condition, or removing the node from the load balancer.
 When a node is added to a load balancer, it is enabled by default.

 ### 18.3 Request Data